nithin-ram/RockPaperScissorsImageDataset/README.md

 # RockPaperScissors

-Utilizing the Rock Paper Scissors Dataset to build a Machine Vision Algorithm
+Utilizing a Dataset of rock, paper, scissors images that were developed using CGI.

+Model consists of utilizing tensorflow and keras to build a Convolutional Neural Network.